SnowyField1906/Authorized-call/README.md

 Besides, The existing access control mechanisms is relatively simple, they have limitations when it comes to defining private functions that can only be accessed under specific circumstances.
 This can make it challenging for developers to enforce strict access control rules in complex projects.

 To illustrate the issue, let's consider a specific example.
-Suppose we have a `Vault` Contract with a function called `Vault.swap()`, which should only be called by the `Core` Contract or `Router` Contracts.
+Suppose we have a `Vault` Contract with a function called `Vault.swap()`, which should only be called by the `Plugin` Contracts.

 ```cadence
 access(all) contract Vault {